2nd Army Corps (France)

 The 2nd Army Corps (2^{e} Corps d'Armée) was first formed before World War I. During World War II it fought in the Campaign for France in 1940 and during the 1944–45 campaigns in southern France, the Vosges Mountains, Alsace, and southwestern Germany.
 It was active under the First Army for many years after World War II.

+Napoleonic Wars

+The II Corps of the Grande Armée was a French military unit that existed during the Napoleonic Wars.
+At its formation in 1805, General Auguste de Marmont was appointed commander of the II Corps.